-Breast cancer is the most-common cancer among Namibian women (29.2% of newly developed cancers in women in 2012).
-Cervical cancer is Namibia’s second-most common cancer (18.1% of all newly developed cancers in women in 2012).
+Breast cancer is the most-common cancer among Namibian women (29.2 percent of newly developed cancers in women in 2012).
+Cervical cancer is Namibia’s second-most common cancer (18.1 percent of all newly developed cancers in women in 2012).

 Planning for Pink Ribbon Red Ribbon programming in Namibia continues.
-The opportunities and challenges around cervical and breast cancer are great in this country, and our activities, while limited, have suggested the potential for further collaboration with the Government and non-governmental organizations (NGOs) to improve access to cancer-related services.
-Pink Ribbon Red Ribbon is positioned to work with public, private-sector, and civil-society partners to facilitate progress in years to come.
+The opportunities and challenges around cervical and breast cancer are great in this country, and our activities have suggested the potential for further collaboration with the Government and non-governmental organizations (NGOs) to improve access to cancer-related services.
+Pink Ribbon Red Ribbon is positioned to work with public, private sector, and civil society partners to facilitate progress in years to come.